Cedar Elm

 Light Requirements: Full Sun.
 Cedar Elms typically perform best with at least 6 hours of direct sunlight but can tolerate partial shade.

 Soil Type: Highly Adaptable.
-Cedar Elms are famously tough, thriving in heavy clay, limestone, rocky, or sandy soils.
-It is one of the few trees that can handle compacted soil and poor drainage.
+Cedar Elms are famously tough, thriving in heavy clay, limestone, rocky, or sandy soils, though they prefer good drainage.

 Deer Resistance: When Cedar Elms are newly planted trees, deer may snack on the tender young shoots.
 However, mature trees are usually safe.